What Life in Italy Is Like as It Reopens After Coronavirus Lockdown

 In the time since, Nicole has had to figure out how to run a business while respecting social distancing measures.
 First, Gelatiamo was opened only for delivery or scheduled pick-up.
 Now, as the government is allowing stores to open, she says that her employees are struggling to keep up with demand: “Now that people can begin going outside, everyone is coming to get ice cream!” she says at the end of a long shift.
 On a regular day last summer, almost 2,000 people would stop by the store for ice cream.
 This week, Nicole set up barricades and signs outside the store to encourage customers to stay six feet apart.

 I also called one of the first people I usually see after I land: my hairdresser.
-The telephone is ringing non-stop at Betty Bizzaro, says Elisa Letta, who runs the hair salon.
+The telephone is ringing non-stop at Betty Bizzaro, says Elisa Ledda, who runs the hair salon.
 Now that people can see friends and family again, her clients are desperate to make themselves more presentable.
 “They all want the first appointment,” she said.

 With summer approaching fast, many business owners are worried that reopening will provide more hurdles than anticipated.
 Marco Tamburini, who owns Bagni Apapaia 64, a private beach resort in Senigallia, on the Adriatic coast, is worried about the health of his employees, and about the increased costs associated with sanitizing and running an establishment at half capacity.
 “On a regular summer, we open 100 umbrellas for our clients.
 This summer, we’ll have 50 if we’re lucky,” he said.